tatewilhelm/tatewilhelm/content/academicresumeex/index.md

 My names Tate.
 I do a lot of programming and engineering.
 I play drums in my school's band, and my favorite subject in school is math.

-I come from a small town in North Texas and attend Canadian Middle School.
+I come from a small town in North Texas and attend Canadian High School.
 I'm involved in my school's FTC team, my schools band, and my community's 4H activities.

 I have 2 cats.
 They're cute.